Community » Applications » Horde

 Sites with a large user base should consider setting the session.entropy_file and session.entropy_length to appropriate values.

 Horde will encrypt the user credentials before storing them in the session.
-Thus, a compromised sessions will not reveal the user's stored credentials.
+Thus, a compromised session will not reveal the user's stored credentials.

 The Horde documentation and sample database creation scripts create a default user and password for accessing the horde database.
 Using this password in a production environment is a security hole, since an attacker will easily guess it.